M-Bln/ConfidentialERC1155/README.md

 # ConfidentialERC1155

-ConfidentialERC1155 is a smart contract that extends the standard ERC1155 to include confidential data associated with each token type.
+ConfidentialERC1155 is a smart contract that extends the standard ERC1155 to include confidential data associated with each token ID.
 This allows users to mint tokens with encrypted data that can only be accessed by the token holders, utilizing fully homomorphic encryption (FHE) tools provided by the fhevm.

 ## Table of Contents